CODE REVIEW SERVICES

 Nettitude will ensure that one or more consultants with relevant programming experience are assigned to the engagement.
 Each security consultant has a wealth of experience with application security.

 Thorough understanding of the target application is necessary.
-The lead security consultant will spend time with an appropriate developer in order to gain an in depth understanding of the software, before commencing with the actual source code review.
+The lead security consultant will spend time with an appropriate developer in order to gain an in-depth understanding of the software, before commencing with the actual source code review testing process.
 This will include collaborative conversation which covers relevant items such as design, documentation, etc.

 Unless there are specific concerns for Nettitude to focus on, it is important to achieve both breadth and depth of coverage.
 To that end, a hybrid approach of dynamic tooling and manual review is used.
-It is also useful to have access to a running version of the target system at the same time as the code review is performed, in order to maximise on context and verify findings in real time.
+It is also useful to have access to a running version of the target system at the same time as the code review is performed, in order to maximise on context and verify findings in real-time.
+Common languages we perform code review against include: PHP, ASP, Visual Basic, Java, C / C++, Objective-C, C#, Perl.

 Remedial advice is granular, relevant and actionable.
 Where common themes are identified, Nettitude will also address those from a higher level.
 Following the report delivery, Nettitude will conduct a debrief (or ‘readout’) with the partner organisation in order to assure full comprehension of the findings.
 After the debrief, Nettitude’s security consultants are on hand to answer any follow up questions about the security of the target application.